8 Best DJ Headphones in 2019 – Take Your DJ’ing to the Next Level

 Until you’re too cool for school, you may even want to consider one or even two pairs of headphones.
 There’s a reason why some of them are made for studio mixing and others for live gigs.

 While it is true that this can be costly, as you can see from this list, headphones don’t excel in all areas.
-If you’re serious about becoming the next club sensation, get the best DJ headphones that you can afford and work on perfecting your style and creating flawless mixes under any circumstances.
+If you’re serious about becoming the next club sensation, get the best headphones that you can afford and work on perfecting your style and creating flawless mixes under any circumstances.
 You’ll want to value the specs and performance more than anything else.